darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 > **This spreadsheet is editable!
 Feel free to play around with the values.**

-You might notice that the implied probability of 20% for the "No" contract is much higher than the market probability of 10% for the "No" contract.
-We're missing something very important here: **the correlation between the events**.
+You might notice that the implied "No" probability (20%) is much higher than the market "No" probability (10%).
+We're missing something important here:
+**the correlation between the events**.

 ### Handling Correlated Events

-Since the event contracts 3 and 4 are correlated, as a conservative measure, we can assume that the probability of both events happening is the probability of the more expensive contract.
+Since events 3 and 4 are correlated, a conservative assumption is that the probability of both occurring equals the probability of the more likely (higher‑priced) component.

 <div id="spreadsheet2"></div>